dawarrick/bamazon/README.md

 ### NODE bamazonCustomer

-You will be shown a list of the products in the bamazon database, including the price and the quantity available.
+* You will be shown a list of the products in the bamazon database, including the price and the quantity available.
-You will enter the item number, and then the quantity you wish to purchase.
+* You will enter the item id, and then the quantity you wish to purchase.
-You can purchase multiple items in one order.
+* You can purchase multiple items in one order.
 When you are finished with your order, simply hit enter and your order will be complete.
-If you have started an order and wish to cancel, type in Q.  If you order more than we have in stock, we'll let you know so you can adjust.
+* You must enter a valid item id and quantity > 0.
+If you order more than we have in stock, we'll let you know so you can adjust.
+* If you have started an order and wish to cancel, type in Q.
-You will be given an order total at the end.
+* You will be given an order total at the end.

-##### Watch me walk you through it.
+##### Watch it in action.
 ![](bamazonCustomer.gif)